Amanda Argento, MA LPC NCC ACS

 About Me

-I am a fully Licensed Professional Counselor.
-I am certified in the State of NJ as a Director of School Counseling, Supervisor, School Counselor, and School Social Worker.
-I am also a Nationally Certified Counselor and Accredited Clinical Supervisor.
+I am a Licensed Professional Counselor with extensive experience in both clinical and educational settings.
+I am certified in the State of New Jersey as a Director of School Counseling, Supervisor, School Counselor, and School Social Worker.
+I also hold national credentials as a Nationally Certified Counselor (NCC) and an Accredited Clinical Supervisor (ACS).

 Please visit my Psychology Today profile: